The Dark Knight In-depth Analysis

 Gotham City is more than just a backdrop in “The Dark Knight” – it becomes a character in its own right.
 The atmosphere of Gotham is gritty, bleak, and atmospheric, reflecting the moral decay and social unrest that plague the city.
 The film’s cinematography captures the brooding nature of the city, with its towering buildings, ominous alleys, and dark corners.
 This visual aesthetic immerses the audience in the gritty and dangerous world in which the story unfolds.

-See also The Avengers In-depth Analysis
+See also Mad Max 2: The Road Warrior In-depth Analysis

 Dark and Gritty Aesthetic